Your webinar is rapidly approaching. Most of your preparations have been made. But there is plenty more to finalize.

 Each point outlined above has a very particular purpose.
 Let’s take some time to discern the value.

 By this point, your slide deck should have seen at least two revisions.
-And as a result, (hopefully) all the glaring issues have been handled.
+And as a result, (hopefully) all the big errors have been caught.

 The best webinars showcase the expertise of the speaker.
 Beyond the presentation itself, it’s critical their knowledge be utilized to answer questions relevant to your audience.

-When you’re getting into webinar details, we’re talking about minimal changes.
+When you’re getting into webinar details, we’re talking about making small changes.
 Such as:

 Take a few minutes to review the takeaway for any minor errors that you may find.
 Like your slide deck, your webinar takeaway has probably faced a fair number of revisions.
 So, (hopefully) there won’t be any glaring problems.